directus/directus/docs/app/user-directory.md

 	</p>
 </video>

 Users are referenced throughout the app, often for accountability purposes.
-Hovering over a user in this context will provide a popover with basic information.
-Clicking that popover will navigate you to a view of that user's profile page.
+Hovering over a User in this context will provide a popover with basic information.
+Clicking that popover will navigate you to a view of that User's profile page.

 ## User Profile Page